DOWNLOAD IOS

 Method

-1. Wash, spin, and dry the salad greens thoroughly.
+1. Wash, spin, and dry the salad greens thoroughly for your Parisian salad base.

 2. Arrange the greens on plates (or in a large bowl).

-3. Add potatoes, ham, cheese cubes, mushrooms, eggs, and cornichons in separate clusters.
+3. Add potatoes, ham, cheese cubes, mushrooms, eggs, and cornichons in separate clusters, just as a Parisian salad should be assembled.

 4. Whisk the vinaigrette until emulsified.